slurmulon/gig/README.md

-# juke
+# bach-player
 > :speaker: Official Bach interpreter for NodeJS
 ---

-[`bach`](https://github.com/slurmulon/bach) is a dynamic notation for representing musical tracks with a focus on human readibility and productivity.
+[`bach`](https://github.com/slurmulon/bach) is a dynamic notation for representing musical tracks with a focus on human readability and productivity.

-`juke` consumes and renders `bach` tracks against audio files (mp3, wav, etc.).
+`bach-player` consumes, renders and synchronizes `bach` tracks against audio files (mp3, wav, etc.) in a browser or browser-like environment.

-In other words, `juke` syncronizes the time between the musical track defined in a `bach` file and its accompanying audio.

 ## Install

-`npm install --save slurmulon/juke`
+`npm install --save slurmulon/bach-player`

 ## Example